A Guide to the Different Types of Tequila & How They Are Made

 From Agave to Tequila

 Let’s first introduce you to the base of tequila’s power, the agave.
 Agave is a desert succulent plant, a hardy beast that roams freely across arid lands.
 Liquor made from any species of agave is called a mezcal, and tequila is no exception.
 All tequilas are mezcals, but not all mezcals are tequilas.
 Keep reading, the fun is just beginning!
 There are over 30 different varieties of agave.
 The most common spirit making varieties are tequilana/blue (tequila) and espadín (mezcal).
 Other common varieties include tepeztate tobalá, tobaziche and arroqueño.
-Given they only make up a small percentage of mezcal production snap that bottle up quick if you find one made of these agave species, you’re in for a treat!
+Given they only make up a small percentage of mezcal production, snap that bottle up quick if you find one made of these agave species, because you’re in for a treat!

 So what separates tequila from her mezcal relatives?
 Mexican regulations state that mezcal is made from any species of agave, but it further specifies that tequila can only be made from one type in particular, agave tequilana.
 This species is also known as agave azul or blue agave.
 Tequila can also only be made in 5 regions throughout Mexico, according to regulation.
 The most predominant tequila making region is Jalisco.

 Despite many advancements in farming, most agave are planted, tended and harvested by hand.
 These techniques and rich traditions have been passed down through generations for centuries.
 The plants, which on average grow for about 10 years before harvest, are cared for meticulously.
 Each agave can only be used once so new plants are sown after every harvest to maintain a sustainable crop.